Interviews: the Human Element of Your Investigation¶

 Once the work is done you may need to send the data to collaborate with someone else or for safekeeping.
 Here are a few methods, in order of safety:

-- You can use OnionShare to send or receive flies from your computer.
+- You can use OnionShare to send or receive files from your computer.
 With this you are creating a web link in OnionShare that can only be visited in the Tor browser.
 That link takes the visitor to a page where they can download or upload a file.
 As long as your computer and their computer are online at the same time the data transfer can proceed.

 - SEND by Tresorit allows you to send up to 5GB to a cloud server for pickup by yourself or someone else.
 The files last 48 hours before they are automatically deleted.
 It is strongly recommended that you encrypt the file and folder with Veracrypt or Cryptomator before compressing it and uploading this encrypted container into the Cloud.
 SEND by Tresorit allows you to be notified via email when the file is downloaded, and there is also the option to set a password on the link to download the file.